3 Scientists Win Nobel Prize In Physics For Work On Earth's Place In The Universe

 Referring to the growing field of cosmology, Peebles reflected on his more than 50-year career and the changes that have occurred over that time: "The subject grew and I grew with it."

-Past Physics Prize laureates include Albert Einstein, Niels Bohr and James Chadwick, the discoverer of the neutron.
-Marie Curie won the prize twice, in 1903 for her work in understanding the nature of radioactivity and again in 1911 for the discovery of the elements radium and polonium.
+Past physics prize laureates include Albert Einstein, Niels Bohr and James Chadwick, the discoverer of the neutron.
+Marie Curie won the prize in 1903 for her work in understanding the nature of radioactivity.

-In 2013, Peter Higgs, who theorized the sub-atomic boson that bears his name, won the prize after the particle was observed for the first time during experiments at CERN's Large Hadron Collider.
+In 2013, Peter Higgs, who theorized the subatomic boson that bears his name, won the prize after the particle was observed for the first time during experiments at CERN's Large Hadron Collider.

-Candidates eligible for the Physics Prize are nominated by qualified persons and invited by the Nobel Committee to submit names for consideration.
+Candidates eligible for the physics prize are nominated by qualified persons and invited by the Nobel Committee to submit names for consideration.
 No one can nominate himself or herself.

-This year's Nobel Prize is worth 9-million kronor ($918,000).
+This year's Nobel Prize is worth 9 million kronor ($918,000).